Vaibhav0120/HackWithDelhi2.0/README.md

-# 🧯 Industrial Safety Object Detection using YOLOv8
+# 🧯 Space Station Tools Object Detection using YOLOv8

-This repository contains our solution for the BuildWithIndia 2.0 Hackathon organized by SunHacks, where we trained a YOLOv8 model to detect **Fire Extinguishers**, **Tool Boxes**, and **Oxygen Tanks** in industrial environments using computer vision.
+This repository contains our solution for the BuildWithIndia 2.0 Hackathon organized by SunHacks, where we trained a YOLOv8 model to detect **Fire Extinguishers**, **Tool Boxes**, and **Oxygen Tanks** in Space Station environments using computer vision.

 ---